M-Zuber/npm-watch/README.md

 Boolean to turn on the nodemons verbose mode

+#### `silent`

+Boolean to turn on nodemons silent (quiet) mode
+Silent was used as we already had an existing flag called quiet.
+This may change in a future release

 #### `Ignore files`

 Add an `ignore` property to your `watch` object.
 The value of `ignore` can be a string if you only want to ignore